tmk/tmk_keyboard/tmk_core/README.md

 Updates
 -------
+#### 2017/05/30
+Fixed **Modifier/Layer key stuck** problem.
+See this wiki entry. <https://github.com/tmk/tmk_keyboard/wiki/FAQ-Keymap#modifierlayer-stuck> If you need old keymap behaviour for some reason define `NO_TRACK_KEY_PRESS` in your `config.h`.

+This is virtually equivalent to QMK `PREVENT_STUCK_MODIFIERS`. <https://github.com/qmk/qmk_firmware/pull/182>

+#### 2017/01/11
+Changed action code for `ACTION_LAYER_MODS` and this may cause incompatibility with existent shared URL and downloaded firmwware of keymap editor.
+If you are using the action you just have to redefine it on keymap editor.
+Existent keymap code should not suffer.

 #### 2016/06/26
 Keymap framework was updated. `fn_actions[]` should be defined as `action_t` instead of `uint16_t`.
 And default code for keymap handling is now included in core you just need define `uint8_t keymaps[][MATRIX_ROWS][MATRIX_COLS]` and `action_t fn_actions[]`.